fonoster/fonoster/README.md

 npm i --save @fonos/voice
 ```

-Next, with your favorite IDE open and edit the file `index.js` with the following content:
+Next, with your prefer IDE open and edit the file `index.js` with the following content:

 ```javascript
 const { VoiceServer } = require("@fonos/voice");